seinecle/codapps/docs/generated-slides/subdir/essential-notions-on-development_temp_slides.md

 Every domain of specialty, not just programmers, do this.

 ==  !
-Like: to cut fabric, do you need a rotary cutter, scissors or shears?

-[.stretch]
-image::fun/sewing-tools.jpg[align="center",title="Tools need precise names"]
+For instance, the screen of our mobile application is not simply called a screen... why?

 ==  !
-Back to mobile app development:

-- To build a mobile app, the first Component we need  is an empty region, the size of the screen of the phone, where we will place all other Components.
+1. To build a mobile app, the first Component we need  is an empty region, the size of the screen of the phone, where we will place all other Components.
-- Is this Component going to be named a `Screen`, simply?
+2. This Component is not called a `Screen`, why ??

 ==  !
+[start=3]
-- no, because `screen` is a name already taken, to name the phone's actual physical screen (the one that breaks when your phone falls on the ground)
+3. Because `screen` is a name already taken, to name the phone's actual physical screen (the one that breaks when your phone falls on the ground)
-- So, what name should be given instead?
-ScreenApp?
-Region?
-FullSizeAppRegion?
-EmptyScreenOfTheAppWhereToPutThings?
+4. So, what name should be given instead to the area an app takes on the screen of the phone: "ScreenApp"?
+"Region"?
+"FullSizeAppRegion?
+EmptyScreenOfTheAppWhereToPutThings"?
 None of this.

-- The designers of the tool chose the name `*Form*`.
+->  The designers of the tool chose the name `*Form*`.

 ==  !
 [IMPORTANT]